melezhik/swat/README.md

 # Response processors

-Response processors are custom scripts to modify content returned from server _before_ invoking a validation process.
+Response processors are custom perl scripts to modify content returned from server _before_ invoking a validation process.
+Response processor script should be named as $http_method.process.pl and placed at $resorce directory.
+For example :

+       foo/bar/post.process.pl # process response processed from POST foo/bar/
+       get.process.pl # process response from GET /

 # Hooks